2024 United States presidential election: Joe Biden

 Mass media, lawmakers, and Donald Trump raised concerns about Biden's age, including his cognitive state, during and after the 2020 United States presidential election.
 According to a February 2024 poll, Biden's age and health were major or moderate concerns for 86% of voters generally, up from 76% in 2020.
 According to another February 2024 poll, most of those who voted for Biden in 2020 believed he was too old to be an effective president; The New York Times noted that these concerns "cut across generations, gender, race and education".

 Concerns about Biden's age and health increased after a poor performance by Biden during a debate against Trump in June 2024.
 That performance led a number of commentators and Democratic lawmakers to call for Biden to drop out of the 2024 presidential race.
-In July 2024, Biden withdrew his candidacy while stating that he would continue serving as president until the conclusion of his term.
+In July 2024, Biden ultimately withdrew from the race while stating that he would continue serving as president until the conclusion of his term.